Foreign Language Options

 Many colleges and universities require one or two years of a foreign language.
 Students should consult the college or university to which they plan to transfer.

 Students with some foreign language background should contact a counselor for appropriate placement.
 Generally, a student with high school foreign language is placed as follows:

 High School 0-2 years = 101 or 102 Triton Foreign Language

 High School 2-3 years = 102 or 103 Triton Foreign Language

 High School 3-4 years = 103 or 104 Triton Foreign Language

-Foreign language placement tests can be taken at the testing center in the Student Center.
+Foreign language placement tests can be taken at the testing center in the A Building, Room A-126.